Effective June 20, 2014

 - Proper Conduct.
 We strive to uphold a safe, fun, family-oriented environment.
 As such, we expect proper, respectful conduct on the premises at all times.
-We do not permit disrespectful conduct toward members, guests, employees ("team members") or vendors, including but not limited to vulgar, profane, indecent, offensive, violent, hostile, aggressive, threatening, harassing, stalking, fraudulent, or other inappropriate conduct or language.
+We do not permit disrespectful conduct toward our members, guests, employees ("Team Members"), vendors or property including, including but not limited to vulgar, profane, indecent, offensive, violent, hostile, aggressive, threatening, harassing, stalking, fraudulent, or other inappropriate conduct or communications.

 - Weapons.
 You may not bring or use weapons of any kind on the premises for any reason.

 - Proper Attire.
 You must wear proper attire at all times, including shirts and shoes, unless noted in a specific area.